Here Come the Nice: Composition and recording

 The title "Here Come the Nice" comes from the comedian Lord Buckley monologue, "Here Comes Da Nazz".
 Marriott had first heard the phrase in 1965 when he, original keyboardist Jimmy Winston and Winston's girlfriend spent time together at her apartment.
-According to McLagan, Marriott had an extremely Catholic taste of music, deriving inspiration from several artists and sources, and he also says that Buckley "rapped" it.
+According to McLagan, Marriott had an extremely catholic taste in music, deriving inspiration from several artists and sources, and he also says that Buckley "rapped" it.
 He further states that "Nazz" was slang for Jesus.
 The song features a line which alludes to drug use; "He makes me feel like no-one else could, He knows what I want, He's got what I need, He's always there if I need some speed."
 The phrase "speed" is a synonym for the central nervous system stimulant drug Amphetamine.
 However, in a 2014 interview with Uncut, McLagan stated that it refers to Methadrine, an alternate form of Methamphetamine, which McLagan said was one of "all kinds of chemicals" they were using, with him wanting to express about what drugs were being used by him at the time.
 The song also references a dealer in the opening verse, which McLagan admitted was written as a nod towards them.